soundlinks/developer.soundlinks.net/docs/token/README.md

 :::

-In order to request other APIs, e.g. "[Encoding API](/encoding/)", you need to generate the data token **by yourself**.
+In order to request our APIs, you need to generate token **manually**.

-All API parameters will be transmitted after [JWT (JSON Web Tokens)](https://jwt.io/) encryption to verify user's credentials and parameter's legality.
+All API parameters will be encrypted by [JWT (JSON Web Tokens)](https://jwt.io/) before transmission for verifying the user credential and parameter legality.
 The developers may choose any libraries as they wish depending on the development environment before proceeding to next steps.

 The following example to generate token is based on Node.js, and other language and environment is similar.
 If you have any issues when generating token, please contact us for help.